Florida DUI Penalties

 - Should your license be suspended or revoked?

-Criminal.
 After a drunk driving arrest, you must generally go to court for arraignment, trial or negotiated disposition, and sentencing.
 Most drunk driving convictions are classified as misdemeanors when no injury is involved, but could be classified as felonies in cases when serious injury or death occurs as a result.
-A misdemeanor can land you in county jail for up to a year, which a DUI felony in Florida can wind you up in state prison for more than a year.
+A misdemeanor can land you in county jail for up to a year, while a DUI felony in Florida can wind you up in state prison for more than a year.

 - How your conviction will be classified